District Initiatives

 Growing out of the District's initiative on cultural proficiency (see below for more information), we created the Student Leadership Board, a program for high school students in grades 9 - 12 to learn the skills of cultural proficiency, expand their view of global issues, and develop leadership skills to make a difference in their local and global communities.

-soon)coming - Watch this Bobcat TV video on the Student Leadership Board.
+- Watch this Bobcat TV video on the Student Leadership Board.

 SUSTAINABILITY